smartprocure/mongochangestream/README.md

 Look for the `cursorError` event and restart the process or resync as needed.
-See also the `missingOplogEntry` utility function that helps determine if an oplog entry is no longer present.
+See also the `missingOplogEntry` utility function that helps determine if an oplog entry is no longer present and resumption of a change stream from a previous point is not possible.

 ## Companion Libraries